 These gluten free peanut butter cinnamon rolls with a peanut butter glaze are about to become your family's favorite morning treat.
 Roll them up with cinnamon and butter, bake, then drizzle peanut butter glaze all over them when they come out of the oven!
 (I also include nut-free and dairy-free options!!)

-Today you get this post from my husband's point of view.
-Mr. Fearless Dining is quite witty, and he is a die-hard peanut butter fan.
-If you want to skip the long story, straight to the recipe, and hit that big Jump to Recipe button at the top.
+Today, you get this post from my husband’s point of view.
+Mr. Fearless Dining is quite witty and a die-hard peanut butter fan.
+If you want to skip the long story, go straight to the recipe and hit that big Jump to Recipe button at the top.

 Hi Everyone, it is Mrs. Fearless Dining's husband, David.